localstack/devcontainer-template/README.md

     ./.github/actions/smoke-test/test.sh ${TEMPLATE-ID}
 ```

-To override the default values for example for manual testing an `inputs.json` file can be defined in the template folder.
+To override the default values for example for manual testing an `inputs.json` file can be defined in the Template's folder.
 The file's structure is the following:
 ```json
 {
     "input1": "value1",